Nigeria Passport Ranking

-The Nigerian passport currently ranks on the 94th place according to the Guide visa index.
+The Nigerian passport currently ranks on the 94th place according to the Guide Passport Ranking Index.
 It provides visa-free access to 46 countries.
-The passport ranking has dropped during the past years from 62nd in 2006 to its current ranking.
+The Passport Ranking has dropped during the past years from 62nd in 2006 to its current ranking.
 Nigerian passport holders have visa-free access and visas on arrival to countries such as Ghana, Mauritius, Kenya and Iran.
 Nigerian citizens require a visa to enter 180 destinations in the world such as China, Russia, the United States and the entire European Union.
 This high visa requirement results in a very low mobility score and significant travel preparation.

 The Federal Republic of Nigeria is a former British colony.
 Located in Western Africa it consists of 36 states.
 It borders Cameroon, Chad, Niger and Benin.
 The most important states are Bayelsa, Ogun and Niger.
 Nigeria is the 14th largest country in Africa with a surface area of 923,769 square kilometers.
 Its climate varies from arid in the north, to tropical in the center and equatorial in the south.
 Its terrain is also quite diverse with plains in the north, hills and plains in the central and mountains in the southeast.